anfe67/EUROBIS-QC/dbworks/README_DBWORKS.md

   biomass")
 - sexMeasurementTypeIDLookup
 - sexMeasurementTypeIDLookup
-- sexValuesLookup - The admitted values
+- sexValuesLookup - The possible valid values

-...
+The tables above are used in QCs 14, 15, 16 and 17

 - requiredFieldsLookUP - Contains the required fields for QC1
 - recommendedFieldsLookUP - Contains the recommended fields for QC1
 - basisOfRecordValuesLookup - Contains the values admitted in the basisOfRecord field for QC 10 to pass

-These tables shall be refreshed by running, from a python console:
+These tables can be refreshed by running from a python console:

 ```python
 import os